Homosexuality in ancient Egypt: Others

 At Sheikh Fadl, there is a tomb dating to the 6th or 5th Century BCE with an Aramaic inscription apparently written by one member of a male couple to another, in which the speaker says "I cannot abandon him, I shall rest with him; I love Lekii (personal name?) very much."

 Ancient Egyptian views

 It remains unclear what exact view the ancient Egyptians fostered about homosexuality.
 Any documents, or literature that contain stories involving sexual acts never name the nature of the sexual deeds but instead use flowery and euphemistic paraphrases.
 While the stories about Seth and his sexual behavior may reveal rather negative thoughts and views, the tomb inscription of Nyankh-khnum and Khnum-hotep may instead suggest that homosexuality was likewise accepted.
 Ancient Egyptian documents never clearly say that same-sex relationships were seen as reprehensible or despicable.
-No ancient Egyptian document mentions that homosexual acts were punishable offenses.
-Thus, a direct evaluation remains problematic.
+No ancient Egyptian document mentions that homosexual acts were legally punishable offences, although a single reference to homosexuality in the Book of the Dead implies that it was frowned upon as a moral offence.
+Chapter CXXV contains the Negative Confession, in which the deceased presents himself before 42 gods, to each of whom he states that he is not guilty of committing a prescribed offence.
+The 27th confession, from the translation of the Papyrus of Nebseni, reads: "I have not committed acts of impurity, neither have I lain with men."
+A direct evaluation remains problematic.